Low-Residency Master of Fine Arts: Curriculum Requirements

 - Completion schedule: Students have a maximum of five years to complete the coursework and submit a final, approved thesis.
 This includes time off for leaves-of-absence.

 - Transfer credits: A minimum of 45 credit hours must be completed in residence at SAIC.
 Up to 15 transfer credits may be requested at the time of application for admission and are subject to approval at that time.
 Transfer credits are possible at the discretion of the Program Director.
 No transfer credit will be permitted after a student is admitted.

-Full-time status minimum requirement: 9 credit hours during summer semesters, 6 credit hours during the fall and spring semesters, and 3 credit hours during the winter semester.
+Full-time status minimum requirement: 9 credit hours during summer semesters, 6 credit hours during the fall and spring semesters, and, if enrolled, 3 credit hours during the winter semester.